graydon/ivy-notes/markdown/judgment application.md

 After plugging in this assignment, the conclusion of the rule exactly matches the property to be proved, so the property is admitted.

-In case IVy did not succeed in finding the above match, we could also have written the proof more explicitly, like this:
+In case Ivy did not succeed in finding the above match, we could also have written the proof more explicitly, like this:

 ```
 property [prop_n_2] Z = n -> Z + 1 = n + 1